Vote in a Midterm Primary Election this spring or summer – check out our Education Guide to learn more!

 Benefits

-• Foster a culture of civic engagement on campus, help make Northwestern’s voter turnout the best in the nation, and have an influence in the 2022 elections
+• Foster a culture of civic engagement on campus, help make Northwestern’s voter turnout the best in the nation, and have an influence on the 2026 election

-• Receive exclusive NU Votes merchandise, free food, thank you gifts and other giveaways, and more
+• Get exclusive NU Votes merchandise, free catered food at all meetings, thank you gifts and other giveaways

 Staff Opportunities

 NU Votes will also be hiring for paid NU Votes Staff roles in Fall Quarter; Ambassadors are invited to apply to these positions as well.
 NU Votes Staff receive training on registration and voting in all 50 states, work voter services stations across campus, process registration and absentee ballot request forms, and support other voter turnout activities and events.
 NU Votes Staff must participate in additional training, and be available to work half-day shifts, up to 6–10 hours/week, from mid-September through early November.
-Staff are paid $14/hour.
+Staff pay starts at $15/hour.
 If you are interested in Staff opportunities, indicate that in your Ambassador application and include your resume.

 Who Should Apply?